-The bill is supported by the Michael J. Foxx Foundation for Parkinson's Research (MJFF), noting in part:
+The bill is supported and sponsored by the MJFF, noting in part:

 Over one million Americans and 120,000 Californians live with Parkinson's disease, which costs the state over \$5 billion annually in direct and indirect costs.
 MJFF continues that even though Parkinson's disease is the second most common, and fastest growing, neurological disease, research for Parkinson's treatments and cures is underfunded compared to other diseases.
 While other neurodegenerative diseases receive billions in funding research from the federal government each year, Parkinson's only receives a couple hundred million.
-MJFF notes that this bill creates a grant program within DPH with revenues collected from donations to support research and services for Parkinson's patients.
+MJFF notes that this bill creates a grant program within DPH with revenues collected from donations to support AB 829 Page 3 research and services for Parkinson's patients.
 MJFF further notes that this bill adds Parkinson's disease to the existing list of items on the California tax return where people can voluntarily contribute to their issue of choice.
 MJFF continues that bill creates the California Parkinson's Disease Research Fund to receive public and private donations which will fund research and services benefitting Parkinson's patients in the state.
 MJFF concludes that this bill will benefit Parkinson's patients throughout California.